 The original Barham Park estate was built in 1970 using 'Resiform' panel construction , a method now considered inferior.
 Due to the decline of the buildings the decision was made to replace them.

 Works commenced in 2010 with the final phase completing in early 2018.
 55 existing tenants had to be rehoused off site to allow the first redevelopment phase to proceed.
 Notting Hill Housing provided 28 existing street properties in the area to assist.
 Our desire to retain and maintain the existing community strongly influenced the design and phasing strategies.

 Two new on-site energy centres provide heating and hot water to the new homes on the estate.
 Other environmentally friendly features include green roofs which help minimise rainwater run-off and promote biodiversity.

-- Architects: Frank Reynolds
+- Architect: Frank Reynolds

 - Contractor: Countryside Properties

 - Units: 338

 About Barham Park, Brent

 It was originally intended that the project would proceed as a tenanted stock transfer, but this plan was subsequently abandoned in favour of a phased redevelopment proposal.
 The desire to retain and maintain the existing community strongly influenced the design and phasing strategies.
 We worked closely with Brent Council helping tenants move across to their new homes and negotiating with leaseholders.
 We offered resident leaseholders discounted sale units and shared ownership homes on the new development and worked through a compulsory purchase order process to support the negotiations and acquisition of the non-resident leaseholders.